Narayanbhat166/demistify_async/slides.md

 <v-click>

-So where does our program stand?
+So where does our program or in case most of the web servers stand?

 </v-click>